daniuher/nbgrader_custom/README.md

 5. Archive the released files and upload them to Moodle.

 ### Sort Moodle submissions
-!!
-We are collecting only the *.ipynb* files.
 > After the deadline, let's collect the submissions as follows:

 1. Within the moodle course page, set the interface language to English in the top roll-down menu.